mattcosta617/myTamagotchi/README.md

 # mattsGame

+How the game works:

+-First you will click start and it will prompt you to enter your name which will display during your time playing.

+-The timer will begin to count down from 5 minutes which means your tomagochi is starting to age and every 5 minutes they will age 1 year.

+-You must prevent the boredom, tiredness, and hunger from reaching 10
+        ****If they reach 10 the game is over and you lose*******

+-The goal is to let your tomagochi live a full life and die of old age

+-Every 30 seconds the hunger will grow by 1.

+-every 50 seconds the boredom will grow by 1.

+-every 30 seconds the tiredness value will grow by 1.

+- click on the feed button to subtract 1 from hunger.

+-click on the play button to subtract 1 from boredom.

+-click on the sleep button to subtract 1 from tiredness.

+-After 2 and a half minutes it will switch from day time to night time where you will really start to need to get your rest in.

+-at the age of 5 your tomagochi will grow for the first time

+-following that your tomagochi will grow again for it's final time at the age of 10.

+-The max age is 99 years old, after that its time to call it quits.

+********PERSONAL NOTES ON GAME BUILDING*******
 This is out of order but I need this to know what I need to make react to the time intervals and in what order.
     - I need hunger, tired, and bored to increase by 2 every 2 1/2 minutes.
     - I need the feed action to decrease my hunger by 1